What is the message of Psalm 103 for us today?

 Our challenge is to keep the spirit of Psalm 103.
 No fear will cause us to hesitate in our praise to the Lord.

 Imagine what a transformation there would be if every member of your local church could recapture in his life the spirit of Psalm 103.
 What a transformation there would be in our entire denomination if every local church would recapture the spirit of Psalm 103.
-Our dropout rate would plunge toward zero.
-Our growth rate would skyrocket.
+Our dropout rate would plunge downward.
+Our efforts would be more fruitful.

-I wrote these devotional thoughts while we were serving as missionaries in Italy.
-They originally appeared in the June 29, 1980 edition of Standard, a take-home piece for adult Sunday school classes produced by what is now known as The Foundry.
+The author wrote these devotional thoughts while serving as a missionary in Italy.
+They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now known as The Foundry.